StevenBlack/vocab/million-dollar-words.md

 ### eschew
 To avoid or shun something because you find it loathsome or unbearable.
-One can eschew on physi- cal grounds, as in eschewing a wool coat in July, or in terms of taste, as in eschewing displays of physical affection in front of dinner guests.
+One can eschew on physical grounds, as in eschewing a wool coat in July, or in terms of taste, as in eschewing displays of physical affection in front of dinner guests.
 It's pronounced ESS'CHEW (like a sneeze).

 ### esprit de corps